Zyrtec vs Benadryl – Exploring Differences, Uses, and Side Effects

 Data from the CDC’s National Center for Health Statistics revealed that in 2021, nearly 1 in 3 U.S. adults and more than 1 in 4 U.S. children experienced a seasonal allergy, eczema or food allergy, thus finding the right antihistamine to relieve allergy symptoms is crucial.

 Most people rely on two over-the-counter (OTC) popular choices: Zyrtec and Benadryl.
-Read on to explore the differences between Zyrtec vs Benadryl and their uses and side effects to help you make an informed decision about your health.
+Read on to explore the difference between Zyrtec and Benadryl and their uses and side effects to help you make an informed decision about your health.

 What are Antihistamines?